vokal/Cat2Cat/ImageNamer/README.md

 That nasty typo problem, however, still persisted.
 Until now.

-Image namer goes through an AssetCatalog file and writes out its contents to a **UIImage+AssetCatalog\_YourCatalogName** category - each `.imageset` within an asset catalog will get its own method to call it, prefixed by ac_ to indicate the method is from the asset catalog and to help prevent any namespace collisions.
+ImageNamer goes through an AssetCatalog file and writes out its contents to a **UIImage+AssetCatalog\_YourCatalogName** category - each `.imageset` within an asset catalog will get its own method to call it, prefixed by ac_ to indicate the method is from the asset catalog and to help prevent any namespace collisions.

 After running ImageNamer and adding the category or categories it produces, instead of calling `[UIImage imageNamed:@"backgroundImage"]`, you can now call `[UIImage ac_backgroundImage]` ensuring that you're always going to get the image you think you're getting, and giving you the benefit of autocomplete when you're trying to remember what in the hell you named that icon.